sg893052/sonic-buildimage/L3/EVPN/EVPN VXLAN HLD.md

     - Queuing is based on payload PCP value.
   - L2 / L3 forwarded Traffic with L3 header
     - On Tunnel encapsulation, outer header DSCP value is copied from the payload header DSCP value.
-      - For L2 forwarded traffic, queuing is based on the payload PCP value.
+      - Queuing is based on payload PCP value by default.
-      - For L3 forwarded traffic, queuing is based on the payload DSCP value.
+      - User can configure QoS map on the access interface to define queuing behavior.
+    - On Transit,
+      - Default queuing is done to queue 0.
-    - On Transit, queuing is based on the outer header DSCP value.
+      - User can apply a DSCP to TC map on the ingress interface to define queuing based on outer header DSCP value.
     - On Tunnel termination,
       - Outer header DSCP value is copied over to the inner IP header DSCP.
 Implementation is platform dependent.
+      - Default queuing is done to queue 0.
-      - Queuing is based on outer header DSCP value.
+      - User can apply a DSCP to TC map on the network side ports to do queuing based on outer header DSCP value.

 - Pipe mode
   - On Tunnel encapsulation, outer header DSCP value is based on the configured DSCP value.
-    - For L2 forwarded traffic, queuing is based on the payload PCP value.
+    - Queuing is based on payload PCP value by default.
-    - For L3 forwarded traffic, queuing is based on the payload DSCP value.
+    - User can configure QoS map on the access interface to define queuing behavior.
+  - On Transit,
+    - Default queuing is done to queue 0.
-  - On Transit, queuing is based on the outer header DSCP value.
+    - User can apply a DSCP to TC map on the ingress interface to define queuing based on outer header DSCP value.
   - On Tunnel termination, inner IP header DSCP value is retained.
+    - Default queuing is done to queue 0.
-    - Queuing is based on outer header DSCP value.
+    - User can apply a DSCP to TC map on the network side ports to define queuing based on outer header DSCP value.

 # 4 Feature Design